Lower Canada Tories: Château Clique

 The Château Clique, or Clique du Château, was a group of wealthy families in Lower Canada in the early 19th century.
 They were the Lower Canada equivalent of the Family Compact in Upper Canada.

 Like the Family Compact, the Château Clique gained most of its influence after the War of 1812.
 Most of its families were British merchants, but some were French Canadian seigneurs who felt that their own interests were best served by an affiliation with this group.
 Some of the most prominent members were brewer John Molson and James McGill, the founder of McGill University.
 Generally, they wanted the French Canadian majority of Lower Canada to assimilate to English culture.
-That included the abolition of the seigneurial system, replacing French civil law with English common law, and replacing the established Roman Catholic Church with the Anglican Church.
+That included the abolition of the seigneurial system, replacing French civil law with English common law, and replacing the established Catholic Church with the Anglican Church.
 Their efforts led to the Act of Union (1840), which ultimately failed in its attempt to assimilate all French Canadians but succeeded in preventing their political and economic interests from prevailing over those of Britain.
 The Château Clique also had control over the Crown lands and the clergy reserves but much less than the Family Compact because of the already-existing seigneurial system.